Qi Gong Then And Now

 Qi gong can trace its history back over 3000 years.
 How can exercises formulated so long ago still have a place in the modern world in which we live?

 Today, Qi gong is recognized by many as an effective means of maintaining good health and curing disease.
-Even in the time of the Spring and Autumn, and Warring states (770-221BC), Qi gong had a high level of importance.
+Even in the time of the Spring and Autumn and Warring States (770-221BC), Qi gong had a high level of importance.

 The Yellow Emperors Manual And Qi Gong